-Mold is a natural part of our environment and can be found almost everywhere, including indoors.
-This is considered normal.
-Water damage is a significant contributor to elevated mold contamination in residential buildings.
-When water damage occurs, mold spores can quickly multiply and spread, leading to elevated mold levels in the air.
-This is why in building science, mold is often used as an early indicator of water damage, even if it is not always obvious.
+Mould is a natural part of our environment and can be found almost everywhere, including indoors.
+At low concentrations, indoor mould presence is considered normal and not inherently harmful.
+However, water damage is a key driver of elevated mould contamination in residential settings.
+When water intrusion occurs, mould spores rapidly multiply, leading to heightened mould levels in the air.
+In building science, mould is often used as an early indicator of water damage, even when such damage is not immediately visible.

 at 5:50 pm